ddev/ddev/docs/content/developers/project-types.md

     * `settingsCreator` is the function that will create a main settings file if none exists.
     * `uploadDir` returns the filepath of the user-uploaded files directory for the project type, like `sites/default/files` for Drupal or `pub/media` for magento2.
     * `hookDefaultComments` adds comments to config.yaml about hooks with an example for that project type.
 It's probably not useful at all.
-    * `apptypeSettingsPaths` returns the paths for the main settings file and the extra settings file that ddev may create (like settings.ddev.php for Drupal).
+    * `apptypeSettingsPaths` returns the paths for the main settings file and the extra settings file that DDEV may create (like settings.ddev.php for Drupal).
     * `appTypeDetect` is a function that determines whether the project is of the type you're implementing.
     * `postImportDBAction` can do something after db import.
 I don't see it implemented anywhere.
     * `configOverrideAction` can change default config for your project type.
 For example, magento2 now requires `php8.1`, so a `configOverrideAction` can change the php version.